 Graduate Studies: Costume Production: Faculty and Staff

 Judy Adamson (Head, Costume Production; Costume Director, PlayMakers Repertory Company) worked for Barbara Matera Ltd. in New York for 14 years.
 For 10 years she was Barbara Matera’s first assistant and the workroom manager.
 For 4 years she was a draper working on shows such as Crazy for You, Jelly’s Last Jam, The Secret Garden, Showboat, Miss Saigon, Flower Drum Song, and Disney’s Beauty and the Beast, Lion King and Aida.
 She has worked with such designers as Irene Sharaff, Miles White, Theoni Aldredge, Florence Klotz, Willa Kim, Pat Zipprodt, William Ivey Long and Bob Mackie.
 She has also worked extensively in dance with American Ballet Theatre, Paul Taylor and Elliot Feld.
-For the past nine years she has draped for the Utah Shakespearean Festival (Hay Fever, Born Yesterday, Mornings at Seven, A Midsummer Night’s Dream, HMS Pinafore, Lend Me A Tenor, The Musical, Two Gentlemen of Verona, Foxfire, Private Lives, and Pride and Prejudice).
-Ms. Adamson has been secretary of USITT-SE for the past six years.
+For the past twelve years she has draped for the Utah Shakespeare Festival (Hay Fever, Born Yesterday, Mornings at Seven, A Midsummer Night’s Dream, HMS Pinafore, Lend Me A Tenor, The Musical, Two Gentlemen of Verona, Private Lives, Pride and Prejudice, Scapin and Anything Goes).
 She is the editor of Survey of Costume Programs, an online resource for the Costume Commission of USITT.
 She is also the co-editor of a second volume of Projects for Teaching Costume Design and Technology for USITT.
+In 2012 she received the Distinguished Achievement Award in Education from USITT.

-Jan Chambers (Assistant Professor of Dramatic Art, Resident Set and Costume Designer for PlayMakers Repertory Company) has designed professionally and held resident designer/ faculty positions at various academic institutions, including the University of Michigan, Smith College and Duke University.
-Since joining the Dramatic Art faculty and PlayMakers Repertory Company in 2007, she has designed sets and costumes for When the Bulbul Stopped Singing, Crimes of the Heart and Glass Menagerie, as well as costumes for Doubt: A Parable, Topdog/Underdog and Nicholas Nickleby, and sets for Pericles and Well.
-Nationally and regionally Jan has designed for the Folger Theatre in Washington DC, Profile Theater Project in Portland, OR, Victory Garden Theater in Chicago, and Merrimack Repertory Theatre in Lowell, MA, Manbites Dog Theatre, Charlotte Repertory Theatre, Carolina Ballet and North Carolina Shakespeare Festival, among others.
-She is the resident set and costume designer for Archipelago Theatre, for whom she has created award winning environments such as And Mary Wept, Eulogy for a Warrior, Ten in One and Those Women.
-Her teaching includes set, costume and makeup design courses on both the graduate and undergraduate levels.
-She is particularly interested in the incorporation of sensory immersion, intuitive thinking and collaboration in the design classroom.
+Jan Chambers (Associate Professor of Dramatic Art, Resident Set and Costume Designer for PlayMakers Repertory Company) joined the faculty of the Department of Dramatic Art and PlayMakers Repertory Company in 2007.
+For PlayMakers Repertory Company she has designed sets and costumes for When the Bulbul Stopped Singing, Crimes of the Heart, Glass Menagerie, A Number, Metamorphoses and The Tempest, as well as costumes for A Raisin in the Sun, Doubt: A Parable, Topdog/Underdog and Nicholas Nickleby, and sets for Red, The Making of a King: Heny IV, Parts 1 and 2 and Henry V, Pericles and Well.
+National and regional work includes designs for Oregon Shakespeare Festival, the Folger Theatre, Profile Theater Project, Victory Garden Theater, Merrimack Repertory Theatre, Manbites Dog Theatre, Charlotte Repertory Theatre, Carolina Ballet and North Carolina Shakespeare Festival.
+She is the resident set and costume designer for Archipelago Theatre, for whom she has created award winning environments for The Narrowing, Out of the Blue, And Mary Wept, Eulogy for a Warrior, Ten in One and Those Women.
+Her teaching includes set, costume and makeup design courses and emphasizes the incorporation of sensory immersion, intuitive thinking and collaboration in the design process.
 In addition to her teaching and theater work, Jan is a painter and sculptor.
 She holds a BFA in Studio Art from the University of Tennessee and an MFA in Theater Design from the University of Illinois.

 Bobbi Owen (Costume History, Theatrical Design) is professor of Dramatic Art and teaches courses in both Western and non-Western Costume History as well as in design.
+She is the Michael R. McVaugh Distinguished Professor of Dramatic Art and served as the Senior Associate Dean for Undergraduate Education, College of Arts and Sciences, at the University of North Carolina at Chapel Hill from 2004-2014.
 She has extensive credits for costume design with PlayMakers Repertory Company and the Indiana Repertory Theatre and has also designed at the American Place and WestBeth theatres in New York, the Alcazar Theatre in San Francisco and the North Carolina Shakespeare Festival.
-She is also the author of five books and numerous articles about theatrical designers.
+She is also the author of seven books and numerous articles about theatrical designers.